 You have the right as an employee to know where you can find more information about pesticides, job safety information, safety leaflets, and Safety Data Sheets (SDS's).
-The SDS tells you about the hazards of a pesticide.
+The SDS tells you about each specific pesticide and its dangers.

 If you don't get all the information you need in your training, you should call your County Agricultural Commissioner, or the Department of Pesticide Regulation (DPR) for more information.
 You can find the Commissioner's number in your local white pages phone directory, by calling 1-877-Pestline, or at: